Reasons For A Missed Period (Other Than Pregnancy)

 By The Honey Pot Company

 It usually comes around every 21-28 days, but has the time gone by already?
 Are you starting to miss your monthly visitor and wondering where your period is?
 A missing period can be alarming, especially if you have ruled out the possibility of pregnancy.
 In this case, there could be a few different factors that could be affecting your menstrual cycle.
 It’s worth investigating each different option, as a missed period (medically known as Amenorrhea) can be a sign of a hormonal imbalance and other health issues.
-Below are a few potential culprits if your period has gone MIA:
+Below are a few other reasons for a missed period.

 - Birth Control- Whether you’ve started a new hormonal birth control, or recently went off of it, your body will be working to adjust to the new hormones which can result in a skipped period.